potatoeggy/eifueo/docs/sph4u7.md

 Greenhouse gases are responsible for remaining increases in temperature.
 By absorbing and then re-emittng their natural frequencies of electromagnetic radiation (infrared for greenhouse gases), they delay the release of radiation back into space and heat up the atmosphere.

+### Radiation absorption by greenhouse gases

+All molecules have a natural frequency at which they absorb radiation from the electromagnetic spectrum and **resonate** at.
+The natural frequency of greenhouse gases is in the infrared region, which is what the Earth re-emits solar radiation as.
+Therefore, greenhouse gases absorb this radiation and them re-emit it in all directions, "trapping" some of the radiation.
+Resonance is also the phenomenon responsible for the protection from ultraviolet radiation by the ozone layer.

 ## Resources

  - [IB Physics Data Booklet](/resources/g11/ib-physics-data-booklet.pdf)